karthigeyanrgs/karthigeyanrgs.github.io/_pages/contact.md

 ## Get in Touch

 I'm always open to interesting conversations and collaborations.
-Feel free to reach out through any of the following channels:
+I am very social media averse, guarding my attention towards deep work.
+Feel free to reach out through any of the following channels but I would like to pre-emptively ask for an apology for a delayed response:

 <div class="contact-section">
   <h3>Social Media</h3>